Skip to main content

 HIGH PREVALENCE

-Wheat is a staple in Armenia's cuisine, used in lavash (flatbread), matnakash (fluffy bread), pastries, and as a thickening agent in many dishes.
+Wheat is a staple here, going into lavash (flatbread), matnakash (soft, raised bread), pastries, and used to thicken many dishes.

 COMMONLY FOUND IN: